-The Left Reel philosophy
+The Left Reel Philosophy

 Discover the foundational ideas that guide our curated retreats, designed for women seeking depth, growth, and authentic self-expression.